Jessica Pegula Net Worth: Her Earnings, Brand Deals And Fancy Assets

 – What is Jessica Pegula’s WTA ranking?

-As of September 2023, Jessica Pegula is ranked third in WTA singles rankings, and she holds the sixth spot in WTA doubles rankings.
+As of September 2023, Jessica Pegula is ranked third in WTA singles rankings and holds the sixth spot in WTA doubles rankings.

 – Who are Jessica Pegula’s parents?

-Jessica Pegula is one of the five daughters of Terry and Kim Pegula, a billionaire couple and the owners of the National Hockey League team Buffalo Sabres and the National Football League outfit Buffalo Bills.
+Jessica Pegula is one of five daughters of billionaire couple Terry and Kim Pegula.
+They are also the owners of the National Hockey League team Buffalo Sabres and the National Football League outfit Buffalo Bills.

 – Is Jessica Pegula a billionaire?